 We are a general insurance provider of products and services to the UK retail market, specifically for car, van, motorbike and home insurance.
 We have two trading businesses: Hastings Insurance Services Limited (“HISL”), trading as Hastings Direct, an insurance intermediary and service provider operating from three locations in the UK (Bexhill-on-Sea, Leicester and London); and Advantage Insurance Company Limited (“AICL”), an insurance underwriter based in Gibraltar.
-HGH is the ultimate parent company and is responsible for oversight of the Group’s operations; its head office is located in Bexhill-on-Sea, East Sussex.
+HGC is the ultimate UK parent company of the Group and is responsible for oversight of the Group’s operations; its head office is located in Bexhill-on-Sea, East Sussex.

 The Group has a transparent and inclusive culture based on its 4C’s cultural framework ensuring the needs of Colleagues, Customers, Community and Company are taken into account www.hastingsplc.com/corporate-responsibility/4cs.
-We listen and respond to issues and concerns our colleagues raise, either through formal annual surveys and colleague forums, or via ad-hoc open communication directly with the Chief Executive Officer.
+We listen and respond to issues and concerns our colleagues raise, either through formal surveys, colleague forums, leadership escalation or, if necessary, via ad-hoc, open communication directly with Chief Executive Officer.
 The Group does not formally recognise a trade union, but all colleagues have the right to be represented by a trade union member should they chose to do so.

 HISL’s primary suppliers include price comparison websites, data centre providers, outsourced call centre service providers, vehicle repair centres, car hire providers, and law firms.
 All of these suppliers, with the exception of the South African call centre operation, are based in the UK, the European Union or the United States.

 AICL’s external supply relationships include reinsurance brokers, actuarial service providers, and reinsurers who, with the exception of some reinsurers, are all based in the UK.